Pugnatorr/ReportShield/README.md

 Conduct monthly fairness audits on AI flagging mechanisms and patterns Eventually achieve less than 10% of disparate impact rate in report outcomes.
 Reportshield also wishes to collaborate with advocacy groups and marginalized communities to refine moderation bias detection logic

+**StakeHolders**

+**Primary Users**
+Everyday users that use ReportShield to report abuse or harmful content online, fake accounts, and cyberbullying.
+These users rely on ReportShield to be  a fair and trustworthy conent moderator.
+Their experience is directly influenced by how well ReportShield is able to moderate any harmful content online.

+**Social Media Companies**
+Are essential stakeholders because they are integration partners.
+ReportShield works alongside these platforms helping them manage reports and urging them to
+Law Enforcement
+Advocacy Groups
+Marginalized Groups

 **1.C.3.2 OKR 3 Metric(s) with Experiment(s)**